-When shopping in store you have a better gauge on the material used, the thickness of the jersey, and can even try it on to see how it feels prior to purchase.
-When shopping online this is not the case and that's when it's real important to look into the fabric, design, and intended use of your next potential jersey purchase.
-The temperature or season rating for a jersey can give you a good idea of how thick and breathable the jersey may be prior to purchase.
+When shopping in-store you have a better gauge on the material used, the thickness of the jersey, and can even try it on to see how it feels prior to purchase.
+When shopping online this is not the case and that's when it's really important to look into the fabric, design, and intended use of your next potential jersey purchase.
+The temperature or season rating for a jersey can give you a good idea of how thick and breathable the jersey may be prior to purchasing.

 Ultraviolet Protection Factor (UPF Rating)

 Bike jerseys will sometimes have UPF ratings, which gauges how well the garment blocks the ultraviolet rays from the sun.
 Sunburn through your jersey is a reality; depending on the fabric and fit this can be more of a problem for some than others.
 Lycra and wool are naturally good at blocking UV rays however when the garments stretch and the sun is heavy they are less effective.
 You can check if a specific jersey you are interested in has a UPF rating.
 If you are looking specifically for a hot weather jersey this is a good idea to ensure the best riding experiences down the road.

 Layer Up, Spend Less

 What is the best way to layer clothing when cycling?